dixonliang/haskell_probability/README.md

 This repo contains two files that can be loaded by the user: "Coin.hs" and "MontyHallAdj.hs".
 In order to use these files, the probaility Package for Haskell from Hackage will need to be imported.
 I recommend using Cabal to import the package and set up the ghci environment.

 The package models probabilitistic events as collection of all possible values as "**Dist**".
 This newtype can  be thought of as a sample space of some probabilistic event.
 Independent events can be modeled by simply the product of two probabilities which is done by a lifting function in the package.
 For events that are not independent, the package leverages the use of Monads.
 For example, if event b depends on event a, where the first event a is of type "**Dist**", event b is a function of type "**a -> Dist b**" which is simply a bind operation where "**Dist**" is a monad.
 With the use of monads, modeling probablistic events where the state of the collection changes (selections dependent on previous seletions) is possible.
+More detail in how the Monad is set up is contained in the paper.

 ## Monty Hall Problem